In-State Voluntary Disclosure Program

 After your application has been processed you will receive either an acceptance letter or a denial letter.
 If you receive a denial letter, it notifies you in writing that you do not meet the requirements for the voluntary disclosure program.

-Payment may be made online at the time of filing, or a check can be mailed with your account number and period being paid in the memo line.
-A printable voucher is available for prepayments made by check, using the Limited Access Code Functions.
+You may make a payment online when you file, or you can mail check with your account number and the period being paid in the memo line.
+A printable voucher is available for prepayments made by check, using the Express Login option.
+For additional payment information, visit our Make a Payment page.

-To seek relief from penalty charges, a written request must be made, signed under penalty of perjury, which sets forth the facts why the late filing occurred.
-Form CDTFA-38-I, Application for In-State Voluntary Disclosure, contains a section where the applicant may request relief from penalty.
+To relief of penalty, a written request must be made, signed under penalty of perjury, which sets forth the facts why the late filing occurred.
+Form CDTFA-38-I, Application for In-State Voluntary Disclosure, contains a section where the applicant may request relief of penalty.

 Potential Disqualification for the Franchise Tax Board (FTB) Voluntary Disclosure Program